 By the age of about six years old, Kevin began learning to play the tin whistle with Dinny McLaughlin, a renowned teacher of traditional Irish music and dance.
 In the same class was Ciaran Tourish, now a member of the famous Irish traditional music group Altan.
-Kevin's talent was instantly obvious and both he and Ciaran were brought by McLaughlin to perform locally in the 'child prodigy' section of a local group of musicians.

 As a teenager, Doherty took up the game of golf since his father a golf professional.
 He quickly developed into one of the brightest prospects of the game in the country.
-However, around the age of fifteen or sixteen, a fateful encounter with the works of Bob Dylan in a neighbor's house saw a dramatic change in direction for Kevin back to music again.
+However, around the age of fifteen or sixteen, a fateful encounter with the works of Bob Dylan in a neighbour's house saw a dramatic change in direction for Doherty back to music again.
 Blown away by what he heard, a guitar was bought and notepads were quickly filled with his first songs.
 Early guidance on guitar was provided by talented local guitarist, Michael Gallinagh.

-There had previously been a Buncrana based band, The Pyrotechnicos, which reformed in the mid to late 1980s with the shortened name 'The Pyros' and with the added younger talent of both Ciaran Tourish and Kevin Doherty.
+There had previously been a Buncrana-based band, The Pyrotechnicos, which reformed in the mid to late 1980s with the shortened name 'The Pyros' and with the added younger talent of both Ciaran Tourish and Doherty.
 The band took the north of Ireland by storm, blowing audiences away with a punkish, electrified, amplified version of bluegrass, folk and country music.
-The band featured Paul Rodden on five-string banjo, Laurence Doherty on percussion, Michael Gallinagh on guitar, Kevin on mandolin and guitar, John Cutliffe on bass and Ciaran Tourish on fiddle.
+The band featured Paul Rodden on five-string banjo, Laurence Doherty on percussion, Michael Gallinagh on guitar, Doherty on mandolin and guitar, John Cutliffe on bass and Ciaran Tourish on fiddle.
 The band played several bluegrass and country standards at a blistering and technically bewildering pace, which had audiences stomping mad on the dance floors.
 Famously, one part of their set had Laurence play percussion on builder's hard hats while they were worn by the other band members.

-After The Pyrotechnicos, Kevin was soon back up and running again with a new band, The Gooseberries.
+After The Pyrotechnicos, Doherty was soon back up and running again with a new band, The Gooseberries.
 Laurence again was the drummer, along with Percy Robinson on pedal-steel, dobro and guitars, Sean McCarron on saxophone and Michael O'Boyce on bass.
 This became the stable line-up, but early appearances also had Ciaran Tourish or Martin McGinley on fiddle.
-A big difference from The Pyros was that this time the main material played consisted of Kevin's original songs.
+A big difference from The Pyros was that this time the main material played consisted of Doherty's original songs.
 These were complemented by the inclusion of songs by the likes of Hank Williams and Dwight Yoakam.
 The band was a big hit live and ventured further afield in Ireland compared to The Pyros.
 Radio and television appearances also became part of the picture.
-The band were exceptional musicians and, somewhat similar to The Pyros, were well known for really getting a crowd going, as well as for the sensitive playing on Kevin's more downbeat numbers.
+The band were exceptional musicians and, somewhat similar to The Pyros, were well known for really getting a crowd going, as well as for the sensitive playing on Doherty's more downbeat numbers.

-In the early 1990s The Gooseberries also went their separate ways and this was quickly followed by Kevin being asked to support Tanita Tikaram on a U.K. tour, which he did successfully as a solo act.
+In the early 1990s The Gooseberries also went their separate ways and this was quickly followed by Doherty being asked to support Tanita Tikaram on a UK tour, which he did successfully as a solo act.
 Shortly afterwards came a call from another group, Four Men and a Dog.
 Mick (Black Dog) Daly (hence the band's name), the original singer and guitar player, had left the band.
-Kevin was asked to replace him and they are still together in 2007, with a hiatus period in-between of a few years around the turn of the millennium.
+Doherty was asked to replace him and they are still together in 2007, with a hiatus period in-between of a few years around the turn of the millennium.
 Four Men and a Dog could justifiably be described as one of the 'super groups' of traditional Irish and folk music.
 Each member is recognised as being among the most talented musicians, not just in Ireland, but world wide.
-The line-up currently consists of Cathal Hayden on fiddle and banjo, Gerry O'Connor on banjo and fiddle, Gino Lupari on bodhran, percussion and vocals, Donal Murphy on accordion and Kevin on vocals and guitar.
+The line-up currently consists of Cathal Hayden on fiddle and banjo, Gerry O'Connor on banjo and fiddle, Gino Lupari on bodhran, percussion and vocals, Donal Murphy on accordion and Doherty on vocals and guitar.
 Previous line-ups included Conor Keane on accordion and Brian McGrath on banjo and keyboards.
 Arty McGlynn on guitar and Mairtin O'Connor on accordion also occasionally play with them.

 Four Men and a Dog have recorded six albums to date and have appeared at many of the world's major festivals and venues.
-Their performances and recordings include supreme examples of the playing of Irish traditional music and a mix of country, folk, blues and americana, including original songs by Kevin.
+Their performances and recordings include supreme examples of the playing of Irish traditional music and a mix of country, folk, blues and americana, including original songs by Doherty.
 Two of the albums were recorded at the studio of Levon Helm (The Band) in Woodstock, New York.
 The Band, Kevin and Four Men and a Dog struck up a friendship after meeting up at some European festivals.
-The Band were among Kevin's musical heroes and Levon, Rick Danko and Garth Hudson performed on the two Woodstock Four Men and a Dog albums.
+The Band were among Doherty's musical heroes and Levon, Rick Danko and Garth Hudson performed on the two Woodstock Four Men and a Dog albums.

-During the Four Men and a Dog hiatus period referred to above, Kevin recorded two solo albums, Strange Weather and Sweet Water, as well as a limited edition EP, Morocco.
+During the Four Men and a Dog hiatus period referred to above, Doherty recorded two solo albums, Strange Weather and Sweet Water, as well as a limited edition EP, Morocco.
 Strange Weather was also recorded in Woodstock and featured contributions by members of The Band.
 The latter album, Sweet Water, featured other musical icons; James Delaney is a master of the keyboard and has played with the likes of Van Morrison and Paul Brady; Henry McCullough is a genuine guitar legend in rock and folk music, probably most famously as a member of Paul McCartney's Wings and the Joe Cocker Grease band.
-James and Henry are now regular collaborators with Kevin as he sustains both a solo career and life with Four Men and a Dog.
+James and Henry are now regular collaborators with Doherty as he sustains both a solo career and life with Four Men and a Dog.